-As a professional magician, I’ve attended well over a thousand weddings.
-So People often ask my advice on what makes a good wedding day.
-Probably the question that I’m asked most often is, “When is the best time for wedding speeches?
+Couples often ask my advice on what makes a really good wedding day.
+And the question that I’m asked most often is, “When is the best time for wedding speeches?
 Should we do the speeches at the beginning or the end of the meal?”

 So what is the best time for wedding speeches?
 Let’s look at why speeches are traditionally made after the meal and why people sometimes break with convention?